 As a Western practitioner of a combination of Eastern arts of judo/bjj and indigenous Western wrestling and boxing I prefer to look to my own ancestors for wisdom.
 The question is where does one find the Western equivalent of those ancient Eastern treatises?
 I was inspired to write this series of posts by a short book Thunder from the North (McNallen 1993) which traces the development of the US Army’s Principles of War doctrine as the culmination of the Western mindset towards fighting and martial arts in general.

 These 9 principles are similar in content to those used by most other Western nations and include:

 • Unity of Command

-Since my ancestors were not katana-wielding samurai but broadsword wielding Normans and Welshmen, I am going to discuss how each of these applies to my personal philosophy of grappling and fighting in general.
+Since my ancestors were not katana-wielding samurai but broadsword-wielding, Viking-descended Normans and wild warrior Celts, I am going to discuss how each of these applies to my personal philosophy of grappling and fighting in general.
 I will focus on each of these principles in turn in the next several blog posts.